Flotsam & Jetsam

 INTERNET & WI-FI

-All resorts and hotels and many bars and restaurants offer free wi-fi to guests and customers.
+All resorts and hotels, and many bars and restaurants, offer free wi-fi to guests and customers.

-Though the need for internet cafés has dwindled since the rise of smartphones, they are found in towns and villages dotted along the coast but you will have less luck if venturing out into the interior or up into the hills.
+Though the need for internet cafés dwindled since the rise of smartphones, they are found in towns and villages dotted along the coast but you will have less luck if venturing out into the interior or up into the hills.

 Expect to weather the odd wi-fi offline spell or powercut anytime and anywhere on the island.
-But wherever you go to browse online, always keep a watchful eye on any belongings you have with you.
+But wherever you go to browse online, always keep a watchful eye on any belongings you take with you.

 Decidedly Medical